 The lagoon itself closed at 8:30pm so we exited the water around 8pm so we would have time to dress and beat the final departure rush.
 Plus we enjoyed a delicious snack in their cute Lava Café before catching the 9:15pm bus back to Reykjavik.
 Returning to the hotel rejuvenated, Jamie & I agreed that the Blue Lagoon was a wonderful Icelandic experience not to be missed!

-Helpful Blue Lagoon Hints: We bought the “Comfort Level” entry ticket for 8000 Icelandic Krona (ISK) (~$62 USD)/pp. This level gave us the use of a towel, first drink of your choice, and the algae mask.
+Helpful Blue Lagoon Hints: We bought the “Comfort Level” entry ticket for 8000 Icelandic Krona (ISK) (~$62 USD)/pp. (this was March 2016).
+This level gave us the use of a towel, first drink of your choice, and the algae mask.
 This seemed to be a good level unless you want to upgrade to the next one (Premium) which adds the use of a bathrobe and slippers.
 The round-trip bus transfers (with a Reykjavik hotel pick-up) was 3900 ISK ($31).
 Summer prices (high season) cost a bit more.
-2018 UPDATE: Prices and packages change over time so Check the Website Here for the latest details.
+2021 UPDATE: Prices and packages change over time so Check the Website Here for the latest details.

 2020 UPDATE: Here is another good resource entitled Blue Lagoon: The Ultimate Travel Guide.
 The article comes from Hekla, an online travel agency specializing in Northern Europe including Iceland.